nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 ### Step 6 *Installing a MySQL server and client:*
 >You have multiple choices when it comes to a MySQL server and client, you will need to do some research to figure out which is the best for you.
 We recommend MariaDB for most people.
+Only install one of the following three to avoid issues.

 >[MySQL](http://dev.mysql.com/doc/refman/5.6/en/features.html):
 >>`sudo apt-get install mysql-server mysql-client libmysqlclient-dev`